This month, we talk to author John David Anderson about his novel, Granted. He talks to us about how he handles difficult subjects such as bullying.

 That most good writing happens after you get to “The End,” at least for me.
 Don’t sweat it the first time around.
 Write the story you want to write, craft characters that intrigue you and conflicts that excite you personally.
 Once that first draft is finished you can go back and look at the story through a reader’s eyes, matching your vision with their expectations, tightening the plot, deepening the characters, and making those sentences sing.
 That part only takes seven or eight revisions or so.

-If you could tell your younger writing
+If you could tell your younger writing self something, what would it be?

 Be adventurous.
 Explore.
 Try new foods.
 Be more aware.
 Eavesdrop on conversations and write down the wacky stuff people say.
 Keep your eyes and ears open.
 Absorb the world around you.
 Soak it up.
 Save it and savor it.
 You’ll come back to it later.